Sklif79/miledian.ru/wp-content/plugins/antispam-bee/readme.txt

   * Use the regular expressions check also for trackbacks.
   * Add option to delete Antispam Bee related data when plugin gets deleted via the admin interface.
   * Save a hashed + salted IP for every comment
-  * New check for incoming Trackbacks.
+  * New check for incoming trackbacks.
   * Introduction of behat tests.
   * Updates the used JavaScript library for the statistics widget.
   * Bugfix in the "Comment form used outside of posts" option.